eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 1. Launch the application
 2. You will be presented with a welcome screen where you will be asked to create a PIN for future logins.

-Issuance flow
+Issuance flow (Scoped)

-1. Then you will be shown the "Add document" screen.
+1. Open the "Add document" screen or if it's the first time you open the app, you will be redirected there after you enter or set up your PIN.
 2. Pick "National ID".
 3. From the web view that appears select the "FormEU" option and tap submit.
 4. Fill in the form.
 Any data will do.